In a nutshell

 Get an Oyster Card

-When you arrive in London, you should get an Oyster Card right at the airport.
-This is a rechargeable card that you can use for all public transportation.
-You can either buy it in advance online at visitbritain or on site at the ticket machine.
+When you arrive in London, pick up an Oyster Card right at the airport.
+It’s a rechargeable card you can use on all public transport.
+You can buy it online in advance from VisitBritain or get one directly from the ticket machines on site.

-For more info on how to use the card, check out our article about the Oyster Card.
+For more info on how to use the card, check out our detailed guide to the Oyster Card.

 Things to do in London on your first night

-- Try fish and chips in a typical English pub.
-Good places to go include the Anchor Bankside or Ye Olde Cheshire Cheese.
+- Try fish and chips in a classic English pub.
+Great spots include the Anchor Bankside or Ye Olde Cheshire Cheese.

-- Enjoy the view from the Sky Garden with a glass of champagne.
+- Take in the amazing views of London from the Sky Garden while enjoying a glass of champagne.

-- See a musical in the West End.
+- Watch a musical in the West End – an absolute must during any visit.

-- Visit a museum in London at night.
-The Tate Modern for example is open until 10 p.m. on Fridays and Saturdays.
+- Visit a London museum after dark.
+The Tate Modern, for example, stays open until 10 p.m. on Fridays and Saturdays.

 Day 2: London Highlights and Thames Cruise

-We have put together a suitable itinerary for you.
-If you want to learn more about each attraction, check out our article about the top sights in London.
+We’ve put together a great route for you.
+If you’d like to learn more about each attraction, take a look at our guide to the top sights in London.

-Map of our route for your second day in London as PDF
+Download our map for your second day in London as a PDF

 Buy tickets for London highlights online in advance